tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-query-getting-started.md

     WHERE f.id = "AndersenFamily"
 ```

-A lekérdezés eredményeit a következők:
+A lekérdezés eredményei a következők:

 ```json
     [{